Acne Treatment For Adults and Teenagers

 Dr. Moazemi will start with local treatment using medical grade Salicylic acid, Benzoyl peroxide, then local antibiotics and local retinoids.
 From there, he may perform procedures to define pores and improve blood perfusion to the area.
 The cycle usually ends with a systemic treatment of oral antibiotics and isotretinoin if desired response is not obtained.

-If scarring has occurred and your skin has cleared from active acne there is no better treatment than microneedling with PRP, in fact, we recommend a round of treatments to even out your skin and begin to grow a healthy, new structure beneath.
+If scarring has occurred and your skin has cleared from active acne there is no better treatment than microneedling, in fact, we recommend a round of treatments to even out your skin and begin to grow a healthy, new structure beneath.

 It is crucial to your skin’s health that your resistant acne is treated with only the highest quality skincare products.
 Any over the counter products must be discontinued as these often contain ingredients that actually aggravate your acne.